jnmartin84/doom64-dc/README.md

 **Pre-requisites**

-The build is only guaranteed to work on the following platform:
+The build is known to work on the following platforms as of the current commit:
     Ubuntu 22.04
+    Windows 11 / Cygwin 64-bit

 It should work on most other Linux environments.
-The `wadtool` does not create working results on Cygwin anymore.
-Will look into that in the future.

 You will need a host/native GCC install and a full working Dreamcast/KallistiOS toolchain install (https://dreamcast.wiki/Getting_Started_with_Dreamcast_development).